What’s in the sky this November?

-- 47 Tuc or 47 Tucana – is one of the finest globular clusters in the sky, second only to Omega Centauri.
-It sits beside the SMC in the constellation Tucana and can be seen with the unaided eye away from city lights.
+- 47 Tuc or 47 Tucana (NGC 104) – is one of the finest globular clusters in the sky, second only to Omega Centauri.
+It sits beside the SMC in the constellation Tucana and can be seen away from city lights with the unaided eye.
 47 Tuc is approximately 15,000 light years from us.

-- Tarantula Nebula (NGC 2070) – a large hydrogen gas cloud approximately 1,000 light years in diameter in the LMC.
+- Tarantula Nebula (NGC 2070) – a large hydrogen gas cloud approximately 1,000 light years in diameter and is part of the LMC.
 The name ‘Tarantula’ comes from the spider-like appearance of the nebula in telescopes and photographs.
 At the centre of the nebula is the open cluster R136, which contains approximately 500,000 stars that are some of the hottest and most massive supergiant stars known.

-- NGC 7009 (Saturn Nebula) – a planetary nebula in Aquarius approximately 3,000 light years away.
+- Saturn Nebula (NGC 7009) – a planetary nebula in Aquarius approximately 3,000 light years away.
 It is known as the Saturn Nebula due to its shape (resembling the planet Saturn) and at magnitude 8, it appears as a bluish ellipse in telescopes.

 - M2 – is a globular cluster in Aquarius approximately 37,000 light years away.
 It contains over 150,000 stars and has a diameter of over 150 light years making it one of the largest known globular clusters.
 At magnitude 6.3, M2 can be easily seen in binoculars or a telescope.

-- M31 – the Andromeda Galaxy is the most distant object visible to the unaided eye and is about 2.5 million light years away.
+- Andromeda Galaxy (M31) – is the most distant object visible to the unaided eye and is about 2.5 million light years away.
 While a fascinating sight with just your eyes, if you have binoculars or a small telescope then you will see the dark dust lanes of the spiral arms, a bright core, and if you are lucky you might pick up one or both of its companion galaxies.

 - View the November Sky Chart, which shows the stars, constellations and planets visible in the night sky from anywhere in Australia